Hi! I’m Sophia

 -

-Unfortunately, the current health care system, as it is currently designed, does not offer an ideal set up for clients nor clinicians.
+Unfortunately, the design of the current health care system does not offer an ideal set up for clients nor clinicians.
 The cost of a session includes more than just the 55 minutes that we meet together.
 It includes time I spend in training, consultation, researching, administrative tasks, billing, marketing, bookkeeping, accounting, care coordination, vacation time, and sick time.
 It is a rate that allows me to meet my daily living needs and sustain my wellbeing in order to continue to provide counseling services.

 My business model strives to create access to care for a variety of economic needs.
 I reserve 25% of my client slots for people with Medicaid and 10% for reduced fee sliding scale options through OpenPath Collective.
 I offer sliding scale options to increase affordability.
 I accept several insurances (Kaiser, Cigna, UnitedHealth) so that clients may cover their care through insurance.